Curriculum

 At Bury C of E Primary School, we aim to enable each pupil to develop within their capabilities, not only the mathematics skills, knowledge and understanding required for later life, but also an enthusiasm and fascination about mathematics itself.
 We aim for our children to be fluent in basic skills such as number bonds or multiplication tables; to have the confidence and opportunities for reasoning through expressing their mathematical thinking and discussion, and to provide opportunities for pupils to demonstrate and use their mathematics and apply this to everyday situations through problem solving.

-We use Rising Stars as our main scheme to support the teaching and learning of mathematics across the school, however teachers use their professional knowledge and judgement to adapt activities and tasks to maximise the sense of enjoyment and success in mathematical learning and understanding.
+We use Complete Maths as our main scheme to support the teaching and learning of mathematics across the school, however teachers use their professional knowledge and judgement to adapt activities and tasks to maximise the sense of enjoyment and success in mathematical learning and understanding.

 Calculations Document - EYFS